vgmoose/vgmoose.github.io/posts/24298175 - How To: Host a File Locally.post/content.md

 Every single website that you see and visit in your browser is done over the [HyperText Transfer Protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
 These websites are hosted on remote servers, which distribute content to you via this protocol.
 So to host a file, we will need to run a server on your machine, to be visited by the other machine.

-After step 3. is accomplished on the hosting computer that is running the server, any machine on your network will be able to visit the content that is being hosted by navigating to http://YOUR IP:port.
+After step 3. is accomplished on the hosting computer that is running the server, any machine on your network will be able to visit the content that is being hosted by navigating to http://YOUR_IP:port.
 The default port is 80.
 This is true for any website: for example [this](http://serebii.net) vs [this](http://serebii.net:80).

 ### Installing a server
 The host will require a server.
 There are many different types of http servers for many various operating systems.
 For this guide, I will be demonstrating how to host it using a built-in module in [python](https://www.python.org/).